FabrizioSandri/r-integration/README.md

 > [ '4' ]
 ```
+**NOTE:** in the above example an array is passed to the function max.

 ### Async calls
 If you need to execute asynchronously the functions `executeRCommand` and `callMethod` you have to use `executeRCommandAsync` and `callMethodAsync`by using promises